Tiergarten (Berlin): Tiergarten today

 The adjacent area between the park and the Landwehrkanal is home to Emil Fahrenkamp's 1932 Shell-Haus, numerous embassies and the Bendlerblock, where in 1944 Claus Schenk Graf von Stauffenberg and the conspirators of the 20 July plot were shot by a firing squad.
-Today the building serves as second office of Germany's Federal Ministry of Defense; the headquarters of the Christian Democratic Party, the Konrad Adenauer Foundation and Friedrich Ebert Foundation academies as well as the Bauhaus Archive and the high schools Französisches Gymnasium and Canisius-Kolleg are located nearby.
+Today the building serves as second office of Germany's Federal Ministry of Defense.
+The headquarters of the Christian Democratic Party, the Konrad Adenauer Foundation and Friedrich Ebert Foundation academies as well as the Bauhaus Archive and the high schools Französisches Gymnasium and Canisius-Kolleg are located nearby.
 The adjacent western area at the border to Charlottenburg houses the Berlin Zoo.

 The 1985 album Le Parc by Tangerine Dream contains a track titled Tiergarten.
+Rufus Wainwright also released a track titled Tiergarten as part of his 2007 album, Release the Stars.

 Since 1987, the annual Berlin Marathon starts at Tiergarten near the Brandenburg Gate.

 Between 1996 and 2003 and then in 2006, the Love Parade music festival took place at the Victory Column and Straße des 17.
 Juni.
 On 2 July 2005, the Live 8 concert, Berlin took place at the Victory Column.

 On 24 July 2008, then-US presidential candidate Barack Obama spoke at the Victory Column in front of a crowd of over 200,000 people.